La Lucerne Abbey, 12th-century architecture in a green settingLa Lucerne Abbey, 12th-century architecture in a green setting

 Music festival

-Since the 1st edition in 2008, the association Les Amis de l’Abbaye de La Lucerne has been presenting the concerts that have made the Festival musical de La Lucerne famous.
-The original, eclectic program features musicians of national and even international stature, while prices remain accessible to all.
-This year, 2024, is a special one: the association, founded in 1954, is celebrating its 70th anniversary.
-A great anniversary and a program of six top-class concerts, from July 15 to September 21.
+Since the 1st edition in 2008, the association Les Amis de l’Abbaye de La Lucerne has presented concerts that have made the Festival musical de La Lucerne famous.
+As part of an original and eclectic programme of six concerts, featuring musicians of international stature, the prices remain no less accessible to all.

 Programming